trueos/pcbsd/src-qt5/docs/update.rst

 - **Dependencies:** lists the packages that are dependencies of this application.

-.. note:: if updates are available for any of the installed applications, an "Updates available" link with a yellow triangle icon will appear just under the orange bar.
-Clicking this link will display another hyperlink indicating that the local system has updates.
-Click the link "Update packages for Local
+.. note:: if updates are available for any of the installed applications, an "Updates available" link with a yellow triangle icon will appear.
-   System" to update the software.
+   If you click this link it will provide another link that you can click to get details about the update.
+Note that :ref:`Update Manager` is used to perform the actual update and that you won't be able to add or delete any software while an update is in progress.

 The "App Search" tab is shown in Figure 7.1e.